jordan-bird/Leap-Motion-Dataset-Collector/README.md

 # Leap Motion Dataset Collector
-Collect data from a leap motion device and create a CSV file
+Collect data from a leap motion device and a camera for multi-modality dataset creation

+Outputs a CSV file

 # Requirements
 Python: Leap API, NumPy. vg. cv2